isomerpages/moe-northvistapri/_co-curricular-activities/ICT & Scholastic/Infocomm Club.md

 ---
 ### Infocomm Club

 Infocomm Club aims to develop students’ interest in infocomm by allowing them to learn new infocomm skills in a fun and meaningful way.
 The programme focuses on nurturing students as creative and critical problem-solvers.
 We provide platforms for students to deepen their learning in coding as digital makers.
 Students will apply their problem solving skills to solve real world problems.
-Selected students will be given opportunities to take part in annual national competitions such as National Primary Games Creation Competition (NPGCC) and Drone Odyssey Challenge.
+Selected students will be given opportunities to take part in annual national competitions such as National Primary Games Creation Competition (NPGCC) and Pei Hwa Hackathon.

 #### CCA Schedule
 Mondays.
 Schedule will be sent to parents via Parents Gateway before the start of a new semester.